spevans/swift-project1/README.md

   have an i8042 PS/2 keyboard controller so the keyboard will not work.

-Currently working on enabling ACPI to process ACPI events and setting up more devices including the Realtime Clock and PCI interrupts.
+Currently working on enabling ACPI to process ACPI events and setting up more devices including the Real-time Clock and PCI interrupts.

 ## How to build it

-A custom Swift toolchain is currently required to build the kernel as it contains a modififed version of the Embedded Swift runtime for x86-64.
+A custom Swift toolchain is currently required to build the kernel as it contains a modified version of the Embedded Swift runtime for x86-64.
 For more details see [swift-kstdlib](https://github.com/spevans/swift-kstdlib/blob/kstdlib-20250720/KERNEL_LIB.md)

 The project has a `Package.swift` but this is only used for building and running the tests,